 Few things are more debilitating than an injury to your hand.
 When you have pain or limited mobility in your wrist, fingers, or even your elbow, it can make it extremely hard to complete the simplest tasks.
 It may be challenging to keep up with daily duties, and without the right treatment, a hand condition can significantly worsen.

 You don't have to settle for a hand injury.
 There are steps you can take to restore function in your upper extremity.
-The first step is visiting a hand doctor, a surgeon or physician specializing in the medical or surgical care of the tendons, ligaments, bones, and nerves of the hand.
+The first step is visiting a hand doctor, a surgeon, or a physician specializing in the medical or surgical care of the tendons, ligaments, bones, and nerves of the hand.
 A hand specialist will be able to diagnose and take care of any hand issue.
 Our hand doctors can get to the bottom of your injury and recommend the best course of action—whether that's hand surgery or something nonoperative.

 When should you pursue medical treatment or hand surgery?
 Some minor hand injuries will heal on their own, but hand pain and wrist pain should not be taken lightly.
 Seek care from an orthopedic doctor or hand surgeon if: